 In his letter, Wesley expressed his passion for the gospel, despite his felt lack of love for God and his felt lack of faith.
 He says, “And yet I find rather an increase than a decrease of zeal for the whole work of God and every part of it.
 I am borne along, I know not how, that I can’t stand still.
 I want all the world to come to what I do not know”.

 Unfortunately, Mr Hendrie seems to take this statement as Wesley being borne along by the devil.
 But why would Satan cause a man like Wesley to preach Jesus?
-He has many servants to sow seeds of heresy, cults, and false religion; people such as Joseph Smith founder of Mormonism, Charles Taze Russell founder of the Jehovah’s Witnesses, and Madame Blavatsky who got the New Age going.
-These are all ministers of Satan, clearly discernible as “false apostles, deceitful workers, transforming themselves into apostles of Christ” (2 Cor 11:13).
+He has many servants to sow seeds of heresy, cults, and false religion; people such as Joseph Smith founder of Mormonism, Charles Taze Russell founder of the Jehovah’s Witnesses, Alice Bailey and Madame Blavatsky who got the New Age going, Emanuel Swedenborg founder of the New Church, the introduction by stealth and ambush of a new but corrupt New Testament Greek Text by Westcott and Hort to replace the “Received Text” (Textus Receptus) of the King James Bible, and so on.
+These are all ministers of Satan, clearly discernible as “false apostles, deceitful workers, transforming themselves into the apostles of Christ” (2 Cor 11:13), and bring to mind the “three unclean spirits like frogs” of Revelation 15:13-14.
 But the gospel that John Wesley preached presented Jesus Christ as slain for sinners in order to reconcile them to God.
 If Satan used Wesley and the Christian gospel he preached to further his own agenda, he was dividing his own kingdom against itself (Matt 12:24-26); and Satan is not so stupid.
 It’s true that Satan did try to disrupt and derail the powerful work of the Holy Spirit during the Great Awakening, but Wesley was not one of his ministers; Wesley was not borne along by the devil, he was called by God.

 But would God have used John Wesley to the extent that he did in the revival known as the Great Awakening and which spanned Britain and the United States, in order to preach the gospel and to bring sinners to repentance, if the gospel he was preaching was a false gospel, as Mr Hendrie suggests?
 Many thousands of people were saved through John Wesley’s preaching.
 He may well have had some false emphases, particularly in trying to appeal emotionally to his hearers and to elicit an emotional response from them, but he didn’t need to do that; the effect of the Holy Spirit on the heart is powerful enough and people respond to it differently and often emotionally.
 And there were some bizarre reactions in some of his hearers which, at first, he allowed.
 These manifestations were discouraged by George Whitefield in his hearers so there was less chaos, but even so, when the Holy Spirit works, the result has to be unpredictable.